Bibhuti1221Bhushan/Personal-Arch-Installation-Guide/README.md

 # A Personal Arch Installation Guide

-A Personal Arch Installation Guide So If I Ever Lost, This Guide Will Help Me To Remember A Bunch Of Things While Re-Installing [**Arch Linux.**](https://archlinux.org) If You Just Found This Guide From Somewhere, I Recommend You To First Read The Official
+A Personal Arch Installation Guide So If I Get Lost, This Guide Will Help Me To Remember A Bunch Of Things While Re-Installing [**Arch Linux.**](https://archlinux.org) If You Just Found This Guide From Some Where, I Recommend You To First Read The Official
 [**Installation Guide.**](https://wiki.archlinux.org/title/Installation_guide)
 <br>
 **Note :** Guide Focused On Minimal Installation With ***'GRUB', 'UEFI', 'Un-Encrypted Partition'*** And ***'Separate Home Partition' .***